Aerosucre Flight 157: Accident

 The Boeing 727 arrived at Puerto Carreño on the day of the accident at 14:48 local time, after a cargo flight from Bogotá.
 The crew unloaded 20,423 lb of cargo.
 Although the weight and balance manifest of the accident flight was not found, investigators presumed that slightly less than 20,000 lb of cargo distributed on nine pallets was loaded for the return to Bogotá.
 The 727 then taxied onto Runway 25 threshold; the crew set the flaps at 30°, the plane was trimmed for takeoff, and the plane started its takeoff run at 17:18.

 The 727 used all of the 1800 m runway, but was still not airborne.
 It traveled another 95 m over grass and struck a perimeter fence.
 It then crossed a road on the airport's perimeter, where numerous motorcyclists and pedestrians narrowly avoided being hit by the aircraft.
 After crossing the road, the 727 then collided with a shed, then a tree, before finally becoming airborne.
-Due to the impact, the right main landing gear detached from the aircraft, the inboard right flap was damaged, engine 3 lost power, and one hydraulic system was damaged and leaking.
-The aircraft achieved an altitude of 790 ft, entered a slight right hand descending turn, which completed a near 270° arc and then impacted flat terrain, bursting into flames.
+The impact detached the right main landing gear from the aircraft, damaged the inboard right flap, caused engine 3 to lose power, and damaged one hydraulic system, causing it to leak.
+The aircraft achieved an altitude of 790 ft, entered a slight right-hand descending turn, which completed a near 270° arc, and then impacted flat terrain, bursting into flames.
 The accident was captured on video by some of the motorcyclists on the perimeter road the aircraft crossed.